As at 20 February 2020

-- The Republic of Fiji’ has provided a platoon of around 50 engineers, who will work alongside ADF personnel operating out of East Gippsland.
+- The Republic of Fiji’ has provided a platoon of 54 engineers, who are working alongside ADF personnel operating out of East Gippsland.

 For information go to www.news.defence.gov.au/national/operation-bushfire-assist-2019-2020.

-- Ongoing work in Victoria, NSW, SA & TAS performing immediate tasks
+- Ongoing work in Victoria, NSW, ACT, SA & TAS performing immediate tasks

 Reserve call out arrangements

 A call out of reserves for the bushfire crisis was authorised by the Governor-General on January 4.

 ADF support includes full-time and reserve members from the following: 1st, 3rd, 6th, 7th and 17th Sustainment Brigades, and the 2nd Division, specifically the 4th, 5th and 9th Brigades.